ondr3j/openwrt-askey-rt4230w/README.md

 # WIP OpenWRT Firmware for Askey RT4230W (RAC2V1K)

 First and foremost, all information, sources and binaries are provided AS IS.
-I take no responsibility if you cause any damage to your hardware.
+I take no responsibility if you cause any damage to your hardware by following this guide.
 Proceed at your OWN RISK.

 This is a general guide.
 Prior knowledge and understanding of bootloaders, TFTP, UART and networking is required.